Web Analytics Made Easy - Statcounter

 (SBAtom::GetPartialCharge() >= 0.4f));

-Node predicates and node getters constitute the foundation of SAMSON's Node Specification Language.
+These predicate and getter patterns are the programmatic foundation of the Node Specification Language.

 Selection strings#